dangoslen/dangoslen-me-site/content/blog/surviving-opinion-whiplash.md

 ---

-Don't let "the internet" tell you too much about what to do.
-Be thoughtful, engage and gain experience, and go back to fundamentals and you'll be able to make decisions rather than decisions being made for you.
+Don't let the internet tell you too much about what to do.
+Be thoughtful, engage with those around you, gain experience, and go back to fundamentals.

+You'll be able to make decisions rather than decisions being made for you.
 And that is what leading is all about.

 Happy coding!